coder/docs/admin/appearance.md

 The service banner allows you to display a message to all users of your Coder system.
-The user can dismiss the message at any time and Coder will not display a banner until you change the message.
+The user can dismiss the message at any time and Coder will not display a banner until you change the message (or disable and re-enable the current message).

 1. Go to **Manage** > **Admin** > **Appearance** in the Coder UI.
 1. Toggle the **Service Banner** switch to **On**.